Attorney general warns residents of several door-to-door scams

 BATON ROUGE – Louisiana Attorney General Jeff Landry is warning residents of an increase in reports of door-to-door scams where someone shows up at their door offering a service or product for a very low price.

-There are several different scams that being offered to residents, Landry says.
+There are several different scams being offered to residents, Landry says.
 They are as follows:

 One of the scams is someone claiming to be a handyman offering to conduct minor repairs to a resident's home, to clean their yard or to repair a driveway.
 The scammer claims that he and his partner need to get rid of leftover material from a job they just completed before starting repairs.
 A cash payment is then taken upfront and the scammer never returns.